JasherIO/jasher.io/src/data/blog/2018-12-15-frosty-fest-begins-monday.md

 The

 The fourth season of the European **Gfinity Elite Series** finished with Method taking home the [championship](https://liquipedia.net/rocketleague/Gfinity/UK/Elite_Series/Season_4#Playoffs).
-Meanwhile, Chiefs and ROAR advance to the Grand Finals in the [Australian competition](https://liquipedia.net/rocketleague/Gfinity/Australia/Elite_Series/Season_2#Playoffs).
+Down under, Chiefs and ROAR advance to the Grand Finals in the [Australian competition](https://liquipedia.net/rocketleague/Gfinity/Australia/Elite_Series/Season_2#Playoffs).

 Arizona defeated North Texas in the **Collegiate Rocket League** Season 2 Finals to claim their first CRL championship.
 With CRL wrapping up, collegiate players are now looking forward to the Spring 2019 **CStarLeague** [season](https://cstarleague.com/rl/news_articles/964).
 Meanwhile, **PlayVS** is partnering with Psyonix to support [high school esports](https://www.rocketleagueesports.com/news/sign-ups-open-for-high-school-rocket-league-competition-on-playvs/) across the United States.